Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 ## Description

-> Brief description of your project.
-What is it?
-How is the source-code organized?

-JTimeSched is a lightweight time tracking tool, which allows the user to track the time of tasks and projects.
+JTimeSched is a lightweight time tracking tool which allows the user to track the time of tasks and projects.
 With its simple GUI, JTimeSched only provides the essential features for tracking the time spent on specific tasks, including the ability to create and delete tasks and to track the elapsed time on the current day and the overall elapsed time.
-Additionally, it allows the user to categorize the tasks and sort them by title, category, date created, time overall, time today, or current state.
+Additionally, it allows the user to categorize the tasks and sort them by title, category, date created, time overall, time today, or current state and to add a description to each task.

-The project is organized in the following structure:
+This open-source maven-based project has the following structure:
 ```
 .
 ├── assets